Keeping your yard in tip-top shape is a hassle, at best, and a nightmare, at worst.

 It has everything you’ll ever need to tend a lawn: comfort, accessibility, and layers upon layers of options.

-You don’t have to stick to one design when a lawn mower offers you a plethora to choose from to indulge whatever preference you have.
+You don’t have to stick to one design when there different types of lawn mowers that offer you a plethora to choose from to indulge whatever preference you have.

 Through the use of lawn mowers, you won’t think of connecting “lawn” and “a bother” anymore!

-Tending to one’s lawn can be a tricky business if you don’t have the proper equipment, much more if you have to maintain it.
+Tending to one’s lawn can be tricky if you don’t have the proper equipment, much more if you have to maintain it.

 Hopefully, you’ll consider looking into this comparison to weigh both of these tools’ pros and cons.